FinnBossen/iotaAddressApp/README.md

 # IOTA Address App

 A App developed with Svelte.
-You can add iota addresses from the devnet and they will be update through a mqtt connection that is maintained inside a websocket.
+You can add IOTA addresses from the devnet and they will be update through a mqtt connection that is maintained inside a websocket.

 Example Addresses from the devnet.
 [